2023 Solar Incentives Guide for Ferndale, MD - Tax Credits & Rebates

 How much will a solar system save me annually on my electric bill in Ferndale?

-You can lower your carbon footprint by 300 pounds of CO2 a year when you install solar panels.
-This adds up to around 6,000 pounds in 20 years.
-Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 300 pounds of CO2 a year by installing solar panels.
+This adds up to roughly 6,000 pounds in 20 years.
+In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.